LeeSimon77/The-Wheat-Sea/Characters/Lee.md

 What did you manage to bring with you?
 My mother's silver cloak pin, given to her by my father as a wedding gift.
 It's quite plain and sort of sticks out against my fancy outfits, but I always wear it

 College Town

 Whats the town called with the bard school?
+Baldwin

-Baldwin WHats the town like?
+WHats the town like?
 Still relatively northern town.
 Big trading post for people bringing in things up north and supplying the military.
 Large military presence and an academy

 WHats their main export?
 Hardy livestock that can survive most conditions (hence why my relatives have found a bunch of work on farms)

 Whats their main import?
 Everything needed to supply a military.
-Food, weapons, uniform materials Who in the town really helped your people relocate?
-The local farmers outside the town walls Why did they help you?
-Needed spare hands with the military grabbing all the able-bodied people Who didn't want the refugees to settle in their village: Military families and their associates Why did they think that?
-Because we come from a region up north and they think there are spies among us Who is important in the village: Elders: Lili (she/her), Cain (he/him), Dorin (they/them) and Ailie (she/her).
+Food, weapons, uniform materials

+Who in the town really helped your people relocate?
+The local farmers outside the town walls

+Why did they help you?
+Needed spare hands with the military grabbing all the able-bodied people

+Who didn't want the refugees to settle in their village: Military families and their associates

+Why did they think that?
+Because we come from a region up north and they think there are spies among us

+Who is important in the village: Elders: Lili (she/her), Cain (he/him), Dorin (they/them) and Ailie (she/her).
 The young adults who were teens when we left including me, my cousin Siobhann, Eimhir (she/they) weaver, and Teague (he/him) who we're a bit annoyed at as he's joined the military

 Whats the town's relationship with the collage that sits there.
 People love the bards.
 Military and northern bleak towns are fuckin starved for entertainment, the shows bring in travelers, and the wandering bards bring back riches.
 The bards themselves are never taken super seriously except by the most shrewd politicians, but that's kind of the goal

 What parts of the town became a part of your identity: I learned to love the diversity of big cities with lots of visitors, and became really good at navigating military parties

 School of Bardin

 What instrument do you play - Violin/fiddle.
-Classical violin taught at school, fiddle brought from home Is there a song or style that you bring to your music from your village - fiddle music iS There a part of the the school that you dont enjoy - learning songs and stories of military glory, but I learned them because the rich parties eat that shit up
+Classical violin taught at school, fiddle brought from home

+Is there a song or style that you bring to your music from your village - fiddle music

+iS There a part of the the school that you dont enjoy - learning songs and stories of military glory, but I learned them because the rich parties eat that shit up

-What lesson from the collage do you carry with you now? - how to mingle with the rich and famous, flatter them and get what you want from them
+What lesson from the college do you carry with you now? - how to mingle with the rich and famous, flatter them and get what you want from them.
+Also that the truth is really important, and in fact too important to be offered in every situation.

 Wandering